PayButton/paybutton-server/README.md

 type: boolean
 default: false,
 ```
-> If the connection of test networks for eCash and BitcoinCash should appear in the Networks tab.
+> If the connection of test networks for eCash and Bitcoin Cash should appear in the Networks tab.

 #### grpcBCHNodeURL